China’s Flash Delivery: 30-Minute Orders Transform Retail

 Young Consumers Drive the Flash Delivery Trend

 In Helan County, Ningxia, a local convenience store uses an “online operations + offline supply” model.
 It receives an average of 170 orders per day and over 5,000 orders per month.
-The store now operates 24 hours, with delivery riders lining up early each morning to pick up goods.
+The store now operates 24 hours a day, with delivery riders lining up early each morning to pick up goods.

-Data shows that China’s online retail sales reached 7.43 trillion yuan (about £830 billion) in the first half of this year, up 8.5% from last year.
+Data show that China’s online retail sales reached 7.43 trillion yuan (approximately £830 billion) in the first half of this year, up 8.5% from the same period last year.
 Physical goods account for 24.9% of the total.
-Over the past three years, instant delivery categories such as fresh food, medicine, and flowers have grown by 45% annually, far outpacing food delivery.
-During this year’s 618 Shopping Festival, China’s mid-year e-commerce event, transactions on Meituan’s flash delivery service doubled for many product categories, while sales of high-end items increased twofold.
+Over the past three years, instant delivery categories, including fresh food, medicine, and flowers, have grown by 45% annually, significantly outpacing food delivery.
+During this year’s 618 Shopping Festival, China’s mid-year e-commerce event, transactions on Meituan’s flash delivery service doubled for many product categories.
+At the same time, sales of high-end items increased by a factor of two.

 An industry expert explains that young consumers now value speed even more than the product itself.
 The new rule for service e-commerce is “if it can be delivered, it can be bought.”
 Over 50% of those born after 1995 want same-day delivery, and 7% expect delivery within two hours.
-Flash delivery is reshaping China’s retail landscape with extreme speed, becoming a major driver of the consumer market.
+Flash delivery is reshaping China’s retail landscape at an unprecedented speed, becoming a major driver of the consumer market.

 Written by Chen Wang, additional reporting by HKCNA.